ddnev/ec_project/README.md

 One practical consideration is the how to define "term", which may be a single word or sequence of words.
 Intuitively, there is additional information in the ordering of words within a line beyond just the words themselves.
 To take advantage of this information we can treat each unique sequence of _n_ words as a term.
-A high value for _n_ would lead to higher accuracy, but could significantly expand the vocabulary space and decrease efficiency.
+A high value for _n_ should lead to higher accuracy, but could significantly expand the vocabulary space and decrease efficiency.
-To balance these concerns, this programs uses terms of one or two words in length.
+To balance these concerns, this programs uses terms one or two words in length.

 There are several limitations to this design that might be addressed if the higher accuracy is required or constraints on time/resources are eased:
-<li>Spelling/Tense: The program does not do any stemming or lematization, so if a user inputs a verb from the poem but doesn't use the same tense as the one in the poem the transformation will ignore this word completely.</li>
+<li>Spelling/Tense: The program does not do any stemming or lemmatization, so if a user inputs a verb from the poem but doesn't use the same tense as the one in the poem the transformation will ignore this word completely.</li>
 <li>Synonyms: A user might input a synonym for a word in the poem, rather than the word itself.
 A more sophisticated algorithm is required to address this case.</li>